kurator-dev/kurator/docs/proposals/rollout/rollout.md

 CI/CD has many advantages such as increased development efficiency, improved quality, more reliable deployment and better continuous learning and improvement, which is more suitable for today's software development process.

-Kurator is an open source distributed cloud native suite that provides users with a one-stop open source solution for distributed cloud native scenarios.

 Therefore, CI/CD as an important feature of cloud native usage scenarios, Kurator needs to provide relevant functional support to achieve the vision of Kurator unified configuration distribution.

 #### Goals